Infectious Lung Diseases

 - Keep Your Home Clean.
 Prioritize cleaning for health, not appearance.
 Disinfecting doorknobs and other high touch surfaces, replacing used hand towels and keeping physical distance from sick individuals will help stop the spread of disease.

 - Additional Protective Measures.
 In some instances, such as the COVID-19 pandemic, additional preventive measures, such as wearing face masks and social distancing outside the home are required to help stop widespread community transmission of disease.

 Prevent Infectious Respiratory Diseases by Ventilating Your Home

 While each disease has slightly different symptoms, diagnostic tests, and treatment options, these overarching concepts provide a broad overlay for treatment.

-- Contact Your Healthcare Provider.
-If the infected individual is young, old or lives with a chronic disease, your primary health care provider will want to know if you are sick so they can monitor your recovery.
+- Monitoring Symptoms.
+If the infected individual is young, old or lives with a chronic disease, your primary healthcare provider will want to monitor your recovery.
 You should also call whenever there is a new or persisting symptom that worries you.
-You can determine with your health care provider when they would like to be alerted to illness and which symptoms require prompt notification.
+You can determine with your healthcare provider when they would like to be alerted to changes in your illness and which symptoms require prompt notification.